 Screens and the media players hooked to them generate heat, in addition to weather elements.
 If the temperatures are too high, your screens and media players will be damaged.
 Freezing temperatures can also damage your hardware.

 Outdoor enclosures offer air-cooling and heating that run automatically with temperature sensors.
-With these features, your outdoor signs can be operated between sub-zero to 120+ temperatures.
+These features, help your outdoor signs to operate between sub-zero to 120+ temperatures.

 Beware that air conditioning drips water which can cause problems with electrical components.
-Look for enclosures that use alternative air-cooling or make sure that they are sealed to prevent condensation inside the glass.
+Make sure that they are sealed to prevent condensation inside the glass.
+So, look for enclosures that use alternative air-cooling.

 3. Screen Brightness